 Early Years Foundation Stage

-- Experiment and reinforce
+- Learning and Development

 - Personal, Social and Emotional Development

-Understanding of the World
+- Understanding the World